unlock-protocol/unlock/docs/docs/core-protocol/public-lock/referrals.md

 Finally, if the lock manager sets a referrer fee for the `0x0` address (the zero address), then the referrer fee will apply to _any_ referrer address.

-It is possible to query a contract to identity the referrer fee set for a specific address by querying the `referrerFees` function.
+It is possible to query a contract to identify the referrer fee set for a specific address by querying the `referrerFees` function.

 ### Examples